CarsonDavis/CarsonDavis.github.io/_posts/2024-10-23-paperback_conversion.md

 >**Grain**: Grain should travel parallel to the spine.
 If you paper is labeled, then short/long grain means it is parallel to the short/long side of the paper.
 For unlabeled, cut a strip and wet one side.
 A strip cut along the grain will stay straight, but a strip cut across the grain will curl.
 {: .prompt-info }

 >**Pressing Technique**: When pressing your book, never let the press touch the book directly.
-Always put wax paper or davey board between the book and the press.
+Always put wax paper or Davey board between the book and the press.
 This will keep any slightly uneven pressure from the press from torque the pages.
 {: .prompt-info }

 >**Cutting Down**: You will often see this technique of over sizing and then cutting down to size after gluing.
 Although it is theoretically possible to measure and cut everything perfectly before gluing, life sometimes intervenes.
 Glue can cause slight expansion of the paper, the fold itself can rob you of 0.25mm, you might accidentally glue a hair away from the spine...
 But if you start too big and then cut to size at the end, the results will be perfect every time.